How Can Energy Communities Provide Grid Services? A Dynamic Pricing Mechanism with Budget Balance, Individual Rationality, and Fair Allocation: Proposed Mathematical Model

 The total benefit $\sum_{i \in \mathcal{I}}w^-_i$ earned by forming a community to provide capacity limitation services (or in an extreme case, the total cost $\sum_{i \in \mathcal{I}}w^+_i$ if the community is unsuccessful) should be systematically distributed among community members.
 We introduce two distribution mechanisms, namely \textit{equal} and \textit{proportional} distributions.

-Note that we do not consider any distribution mechanism a posteriori.
-Instead, both aforementioned mechanisms are based on adding an extra regularization term to the upper-level objective function \eqref{eq:upper_obj}, weighted by a positive weight $\gamma$.
-Assigning a larger value for $\gamma$ further motivates the community manager to follow the underlying distribution, but at the potential expense of a higher cost for the whole community.
+Note that we do not consider any benefit distribution mechanism a posteriori.
+Instead, we propose a mechanism that considers fairness while setting dynamic prices.
+This is aligned with the proposal in \cite{zoe} that motivates fairness by design in shared-energy allocation problems.
+Both equal and proportional mechanisms proposed in this paper are based on adding an extra regularization term to the upper-level objective function \eqref{eq:upper_obj}, weighted by a positive weight $\gamma$.
+Assigning a larger value for $\gamma$ further motivates the community manager to follow the underlying distribution but at the potential expense of a higher cost for the whole community.
 Both regularization terms preserve the convexity of \eqref{eq:upper_obj}.
-The regularization-based distribution mechanisms do not guarantee that the targeted way of distributing the community benefit will be fully obtained.
-Rather, it motivates the manager to assign prices accordingly.
-For example, in the case of equal distribution mechanism, the total benefit may not be shared among members \textit{exactly} equally, however it will be shared in a more uniform way than a case without such a mechanism.
+The regularization-based distribution mechanisms do \textit{not} guarantee that the targeted way of distributing the community benefit will be fully obtained.
+Rather, it \textit{motivates} the manager to assign prices accordingly.
+For example, in the case of the equal distribution mechanism, the total benefit may not be shared among members \textit{exactly} equally.
+However, it will be shared in a more equal way than a case without such a mechanism.